coff3e048/vmbuilder-updated/README.md

 This repo is a continuation of francismunch's easy cloud VM script to include modern versions of distributions (while also omitting outdated versions).
 The majority of the script code is his making.

 - A KNOWN ISSUE IS THAT THE GUEST DISK WILL FAIL TO ATTACH AS SCSI0 AND WONT BOOT THE CLOUDINIT DRIVE.
-A WORKAROUND IS TO READD THE DISK BY 'EDITING' THE UNUSED DISK AND EXPANDING IF NEEDED.
+A WORKAROUND IS TO RE-ADD THE DISK BY 'EDITING' THE UNUSED DISK AND EXPANDING IF NEEDED.

 Proxmox Virtual Machine Builder with Cloud Images